fuzzylogicxx/fuzzylogic/posts/northern-road-trip-2020.md

 - samphire; and
 - chips (obvs)

 For dessert, Clair had the burnt cream, where I had their signature orange chocolate cremeux with buckthorn sorbet.
-(NB: Despite the other amazing food I’ve still to mention, as I look back I hereby award that dessert the “best dish of the holiday” – it was off-the-scale.)
+(NB: Despite the other amazing food I’ve still to mention, as I look back on the overall trip I’m moved to award that dessert the “best dish of the holiday” – it was off-the-scale!)

 We retired for a whisky (Balvenie Port cask) in the snug with Fiona.
 It was great!